knatarajan28/Image-Processing/README.md

-# Image-Processing- Undergraduate Reasearch (August 2021- December 2022)
+# Image-Processing- Undergraduate Research (August 2021- December 2022)
 - Worked under Dr. Michael Goodisman, contributing to the understanding of social behavioral strategies in fire ants and supporting the lab's broader research objectives.
 - Managed daily care and animal husbandry for fire ants, providing essential food and water to ensure optimal health and activity levels.
 - Designed and implemented experimental setups to investigate ant rescue behavior, meticulously counting approximately 1,000 ants per setup.
 Integrated a nest box in each setup and strategically placed reproductive or worker larvae to observe rescue responses, utilizing overhead camera equipment to capture real-time data efficiently.